Overview

 Symptoms

 The kidneys, backbone and spinal cord also may be affected.
-Most children with cloacal exstrophy have spinal abnormalities, including spina bifida.
+Most children with cloacal exstrophy have spinal conditions, including spina bifida.
 Children born with protruding abdominal organs probably also have cloacal exstrophy or bladder exstrophy.

 Causes